littledivy/covid19-pune/README.md

 * Difficulty breathing (severe cases)

 ## March 13

+Coronavirus has been declared an epidemic in Mumbai, Navi Mumbai, Nagpur, Pune and Pimpri Chinchwad.

+The move comes close on the heels of similar decisions being taken by the governments of Kerala, Delhi and Karnataka

 Different parents' groups, Aam Admi Party (AAP) and transport owners want schools to shut down in the wake of more people testing positive for coronavirus in the city.

 [View full report here](https://m.timesofindia.com/city/pune/covid-19-in-pune-chorus-rises-to-cancel-exams-shut-down-schools/amp_articleshow/74604613.cms)